Railroad Quiet Zone

 - High Street – quad gates

-- Approximately 7,000 lineal feet of fencing to improve safety by keeping pedestrians off the tracks.
+- Fencing throughout proposed quiet zone to improve safety by keeping pedestrians off the tracks.

-In addition to establishing a train horn quiet zone in the Whiteaker and downtown areas, Eugene is working on several related railroad projects: relocating the rail crossing on Eighth Avenue near Hilyard Street; and supporting a new Amtrak siding west of Willamette Street.
+In addition to establishing a train horn quiet zone in the Whiteaker and downtown areas, Eugene is working on several related railroad projects: supporting the Downtown Riverfront redevelopment and supporting a new Amtrak siding west of Willamette Street.
 Each project has its unique requirements and objectives, but each project impinges on the others:

 - Constructing a new siding for Amtrak trains west of the Eugene Depot would be a state rail project.
 Staff is confirming the status of planning and funding this major project.
 When the siding is constructed, the closure of at least one street (currently proposed to be Lawrence Street) probably would be required to accommodate the installation of siding operational equipment.
 One closure could satisfy both the relocation and the siding closure requirements.

-The charge of the citizen panel is two-fold:
+The charge of the citizen panel was two-fold:

 - Provide a recommendation to Public Works staff for supplemental safety measures each crossing in the rail corridor between Hilyard Street and Van Buren Street.